One of the biggest challenges in analytics is accurately attributing a purchase or conversion to the channel/source responsible for that conversion.

 Deterministic approach relies on using customer identifiable information.
 In Google Analytics, users can be identified across multiple devices by implementing a “User ID” feature in your Google Analytics account and website.
 This obviously requires integration with your database and it goes without saying that the site has to have an account registration option to begin with.
 Once users login and stay logged in on their devices, it is possible to access cross-device reports allowing visibility in the full user-journey across multiple devices.

 Another example would be Facebook with its Pixel.
 Once implemented on the website it is possible for marketers to pinpoint ad interactions and conversions to the same user, given that they are logged in to Facebook on those devices.

 On the other hand Probabilistic relies on algorithmically matching numerous data-points such as geo-location, operating system, resolution and more to find a match between devices.
 Obviously this method will not be as accurate as the Deterministic approach but some companies claim to have a 70% accuracy rate.
-Good example of this approach is Cross Device tracking in Google AdWords, which relies on combining aggregated and anonymized data which is then used to estimate the number of cross device conversions.
+Good example of this approach is Cross Device tracking in Google Ads, which relies on combining aggregated and anonymized data which is then used to estimate the number of cross device conversions.

 In a world where cross device user journeys will become even more common, accurately attributing a purchase/conversion to relevant channels across multiple devices will always present challenges for marketers.
 Knowing the limitations of Google Analytics, how and where the data is derived, will prove essential to make sense of it all.

 Bookmark Content is a full service global marketing agency and can help you take your digital content strategy, including attribution to the next level.